MeuGarfo/lelivros-downloader/README.md

 # lelivros-downloader
-Script that downloads all e-books from lelivros website This is for experimental purposes only. ebooks not included due copyright reasons.
+* Script that downloads all e-books from lelivros website
+* This is for experimental purposes only.
+Ebooks not included due copyright reasons.